 In addition to the above clinic groups, in March 2017, the Company acquired a 55% interest in a company which is a leading provider of workforce performance solutions.
 Services provided include onsite injury prevention and rehabilitation, performance optimization and ergonomic assessments.
 The majority of these services are contracted with and paid for directly by employers including a number of Fortune 500 companies.
 Other clients include large insurers and their contractors.
-Also, during the second quarter, the Company purchased the assets and business of a physical therapy clinic and consolidated its business with an existing clinic.
+Also, during the first nine months of 2017, the Company purchased the assets and business of two physical therapy clinics in separate transactions.
+One clinic was consolidated with an existing clinic and the other operates as a satellite clinic of one of the existing partnerships.

-As of June 30, 2017, the Company operated 566 clinics in 41 states.
-The Company also manages physical therapy facilities for third parties, primarily physicians, with 27 third-party facilities under management as of June 30, 2017.
+As of September 30, 2017, the Company operated 569 clinics in 41 states.
+The Company also manages physical therapy facilities for third parties, primarily physicians, with 30 third-party facilities under management as of September 30, 2017.